patronasxdxd/dev/README.md

 Individual deposits absorb the debt from the liquidated Vault in proportion to their deposit as a share of total deposits.

-Similarly the liquidated Trove’s collateral is assigned to depositors in the same proportion.
+Similarly the liquidated Vault’s collateral is assigned to depositors in the same proportion.

 For example: a liquidation that empties 30% of the Stability Pool will reduce each deposit by 30%, no matter the size of the deposit.